 The trick is, of course, figuring out what to actually include to illustrate what you bring to the table.
-While there’s no real go-to list of skills for you to pick and choose from (unfortunately), you can get pretty close by following these three steps.
+While there’s no real go-to list of resume skills to include (unfortunately), you can get pretty close by following these three steps.

 Step 1: Review the Job Description

-Mine the job description, find all the low-hanging fruit, and, of course, decide for yourself if you feel comfortable listing those skills on your resume.
+Mine the job description, find all the low-hanging fruit, and decide for yourself if you feel comfortable listing those skills on your resume.
 (Obviously, lying won’t get you very far.)

 Side note: While you’ll sometimes find soft skills, like organizational or communication skills, listed as qualifications, it’s important to point out that “Skills” sections are usually reserved for hard skills.

 Step 2: Do Some Digging on LinkedIn

 Next, pop the job title of the position you’re applying to into LinkedIn and have a look at some other professionals who are doing what you want to be doing.
 Scroll down to their “Skills” sections and look for trends in what’s listed.
 They might be different from what’s listed on the job description, but if you see them over and over, they’re clearly good to have in the field.
 Using the same example, for an app developer you might find “data structures,” “graphic design,” or “XML.”

 Step 3: Don’t Limit Yourself to Skills